darklab8/darklab_training_postgresql/README.md

 # description

-The purpose of the repositor to go through the PostgreSQL training ;)
+The purpose of the repository to go through the PostgreSQL training ;)

 # notes: